creativeprojects/resticprofile/docs/content/status/prometheus/index.md

 ```

+## Prometheus Pushgateway

+Prometheus Pushgateway uses the job label as a grouping key.
+All metrics with the same grouping key get replaced when pushed.
+To prevent metrics from multiple profiles getting overwritten by each other, the default job label is set to `<profile_name>.<command>` (e.g. `root.backup`).

+If you need more control over the job label, you can use the `prometheus-push-job` property.
+This property can contain the `$command` placeholder, which is replaced with the name of the executed command.

 ## User defined labels

 You can add your own prometheus labels.
 Please note they will be applied to **all** the metrics.